omsrivastava512/LearnJS/1 - fundamentals/notes/basics2.md

 **Examples**: `push()`, `pop()`, `shift()`, `unshift()`, `splice()`, `sort()`, `reverse()`.
 They alter the array directly, sometimes returning something, sometimes not.

-> Note: Even when you pass an array into a function (as an argument, or as a prop in React), what gets passed is a reference to the same underlying array object in memory.
+> Note: Even when you pass an array (or object) into a function (as an argument, or as a prop in React), what gets passed is a reference to the same underlying array object in memory.
 So a mutating method will alter then original caller's array too because both variables point to the same object.

 **Best Practice**: Confine mutators to localized operations within private scope by cloning the array first before operating.